Connect with others who understand.

 Due to the psychological and physical impacts of the condition, almost all forms of eczema can cause sleep deprivation.
 Asteatotic eczema is no different — especially since persistent itchiness can make sleeping difficult.

-How is Asteatotic Eczema Diagnosed?
+How Is Asteatotic Eczema Diagnosed?

 Emollients